 All birds like to roll around in the soil to clean their feathers and discourage mites and lice.
 A combination of wood ash and sand makes an excellent chicken dust bath.

-Additionally, as the chickens preen themselves they will take in some of the nutrients in the wood ash, and this will result in more nutritious eggs and stronger egg shells.
+Additionally, as the chickens preen themselves they will take in some of the nutrients in the wood ashes, and this will result in more nutritious eggs and stronger egg shells.

 #2 – Make Old-Fashioned Lye Soap

-Use wood ash the old-fashioned way to make lye soap.
+Using wood ashes the old-fashioned way to make lye soap.
 Good homemade lye soap consists of a combination of animal fat and lye.
 Lye is made by boiling hardwood ash in soft water.
 This produces potassium hydroxide (lye water).